 3. Make use of content checking tools

-One thing I do want to mention, English is not my native tongue.
+I want to mention that English is not my native tongue.
 I know some of your probably cringe after reading some of my sentences.
 But I try to do the best I can.

-In this effort, I use a paid subscription to Grammarly to help with grammar checks' very basics.
+In this effort, I use a paid subscription to Grammarly to help with the basics of grammar checks.

-And I make use of Hemmingway to check if certain sentences are not over the top.
+And I make use of Hemmingway to check if specific sentences are not over the top.